junxit/us-congress-bills-116/metadata.md

 - Sen. Daines, Steve [R-MT] (D000618)

+## Committees (1)

+- Senate — Indian Affairs Committee

 ## Actions

 - 2019-01-08 — Introduced in Senate
 - 2019-01-08 — Read twice and referred to the Committee on Indian Affairs.
+- 2019-01-29 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-01-06 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 116-190.
+- 2020-01-06 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 116-190.
+- 2020-01-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 399.